imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

   :width: 700
   :alt: Screenshot of editing an interfaces with the static protocol

 In this screenshot you see the "General Settings" tab.
 This tab allows for the setting of static IPv4 and IPv6 addresses.

+- General Settings (IPv4/IPv6 address, netmask and Custom DNS servers)
+- Advanced Settings (Built-in IPv6, MAC address override and MTU override)
+- Physical Settings (Bridging configuration and Interface Selection)
+- Firewall Settings (Firewall zone assigned to the interface)
+- DHCP Server (DHCP Settings and IPv6 specific configuration)

+**IPv4**

+IPv4 addresses are the most commonly configured static addresses.
 When setting IPv4 address you are given the option of inputing the address and netmask separately or to use the CIDR list notation.
 ImageStream recommends using CIDR syntax as it's more human readable and less likely to result is the incorrect configuration of address ranges.
-CIDR List notation is the only option for setting IPv6 addresses.

-To ensure that you are in CIDR List notation.
+To ensure that you are using CIDR List notation.
 Click the small check box at the end of the IPv4 address box.

 .. image:: ../manual-images/Network-Interfaces-Static-Proto-IPv4-CIDR.png
   :width: 700